-Dr. Christopher Anker is a radiation oncologist at The University of Vermont Medical Center.
+Dr. Christopher Anker is a radiation oncologist at the University of Vermont Medical Center.
 He is also an associate professor at the Larner College of Medicine at UVM in Burlington.
-All treatment plans at The University of Vermont Medical Center are developed with a team approach to allow patients to receive comprehensive care.
+All treatment plans at the University of Vermont Medical Center are developed with a team approach to allow patients to receive comprehensive care.
 Because of his specialty, Dr. Anker is a member of the multidisciplinary lung, gastrointestinal, skin/melanoma, central nervous system and head and neck teams.

 In addition to treating patients with a variety of cancers, Dr. Anker is actively involved in cancer research.
 As a member of the National Research Group, he has helped lead or collaborate on a number of clinical studies for advancing radiation physics.
 Dr. Anker has a particular interest in how radiation therapy can be used for recurrent lung cancers.

-Main Specialty: Radiology
+Main Speciality: Radiology

 Other Interests & Specialties: Mesothelioma, lung cancer, melanoma, esophageal cancer, gastrointestinal cancer, adrenal cancer, stereotactic ablative radiotherapy, stereotactic radiosurgery, general radiology and neuro-oncology.

 Certifications, Awards & Accolades: American Board of Radiology Certification in Radiation Oncology, member of the National Research Group (NRG)

 Education & Experience:

 - Residency for Radiation Oncology at the University of Utah